 Aluminum electrolytic capacitors are low-cost and physically small, which has made them the most popular capacitor type for designers.
 However, they have a relatively high ESR which can significantly affect performance at high frequencies.
 Also, their performance and capacitance can substantially degrade over the life of the component.

-Tantalum capacitors offer better performance than aluminum electrolytic capacitors in general terms but with a higher unit cost.
-However, they are not suited to high-frequency or high-voltage applications, limiting their use in switching power supplies.
+Tantalum capacitors offer better performance than an aluminum electrolytic capacitor in general terms but with a higher unit cost.
+However, they are not suited to high frequency or high voltage applications, limiting their use in switching power supplies.

 For more information on capacitor choice, see my article on which type of capacitor you should use.